What is Family-Based Therapy (FBT)

 Weight and Health Restoration

 Families help restore healthy eating behaviors and nutritional stability.
+This process is critical for rebuilding physical strength and ensuring long-term health.

 Gradual Return of Control

 Over time, clients regain autonomy in their eating as recovery progresses.
+Families provide guidance while encouraging independence at a pace that supports sustained healing.

 Family Empowerment

 The process strengthens families and teaches lifelong recovery support skills.
+By building confidence and understanding, families become valuable partners in maintaining progress.

 Do I Have an Eating Disorder?